SteeltoeOSS/Samples/Security/src/CloudFoundryJwtAuthentication/README.md

 This sample illustrates how you can secure your web api endpoints using JWT Bearer tokens issued by the CloudFoundry UAA server.

-Note: This application is intended to be used in conjunction with the [CloudFoundrySingleSignon][sso] sample app.
-You should FIRST get that sample up and running on CloudFoundry and then follow these instructions after that.
+> Note: This application is intended to be used in conjunction with the [CloudFoundrySingleSignon][sso] sample app.
+You should FIRST get that sample up and running on CloudFoundry and follow these instructions after that.

 ## Pre-requisites - CloudFoundry